 The existing building is an older mid-20th century design surrounded by surface parking.
 The Project will replace this older structure with a contemporary design that eliminates two driveways, makes use of the entire lot with office and retail square footage, and relocates the surface parking lot by moving it within the ground level at the rear away from Washington Boulevard and in the subterranean levels.
 This results in a more pedestrian friendly design consistent with surrounding Downtown buildings with zero setbacks, no visible parking lots, and pedestrian oriented ground floor uses.
 The massing and building layout with zero setbacks and elimination of driveways that break up the pedestrian pathway make the Site more compatible with similar Downtown developments.
-The contemporary design will be different than the older surrounding Downtown buildings but the use of brick and concrete will serve to bridge the development with older concrete and brick Downtown buildings.
-Newer buildings with a mid-20th century modern design such as the Chase Bank and the Southern California Hospital will be consistent with the straight lines and contemporary style that defines the Project.
-Older buildings that have newer façade styles such as stucco and wood cladding due to various tenant improvements over the last 20 years will complement the contemporary Project design.
-Overall the Project is compatible with surrounding Downtown buildings and uses.
+The contemporary design will be different than the older surrounding Downtown buildings but the use of brick and concrete materials provides continuity with older concrete and brick Downtown buildings and overall the Project is compatible with surrounding Downtown buildings and uses.